-Reducing the Volume & Fright of Loud Noises
+Reducing the Volume & Fear of Loud Noises

 It is no news that thunderstorms, fireworks and other loud noises are often scary for both cats and dogs.
 In addition to being unpredictable, they many times bring unexpected flashes of light.
 Many pets react by hiding, pacing, panting, trembling, peeing, pooping, or even destroying things.
 As soon as a thunderstorm rolls in, our own Mr. Henry goes into hiding, prompting us to give him calming treats, lots of snuggles and a safe place to hide.
 Across the country, animal control officers report a 30 percent increase in lost pets each year between July 4 and July 6.
 Sadly, only 14 percent of those pets are reunited with their families.
 Officers also report more lost pets after large thunderstorms.